tmccary9207/code_advents/2015/day7/README.md

 ```
 Wire A's value is 16076.
-Wire A's value when overridden with 16076 is 2797.
+Wire A's value when B is overridden with 16076 is 2797.
 ```

 ## DENO/TYPESCRIPT